nirajdp76/vnf-f5-vpc/README.md

 * This is a poc work.
 * [Bring your F5 Custom Image](https://cloud.ibm.com/docs/vpc-on-classic-vsi?topic=vpc-on-classic-vsi-images#custom-images)

+**Must have IBM IS Terraform Provider fixes**:
+* Provide `data source for ibm_loogin_target` that would provide some key information from provider session (example: account-id)
+* Provide `resource for ibm_is_image` - IS Image create, update, delete
+* Catalog offering Deployment variable must provide way to mark some variable sensitive (example: vendor svc account apikey)

 ## Costs

 When you apply template, the infrastructure resources that you create incur charges as follows.
 To clean up the resources, you can [delete your Schematics workspace or your instance](https://cloud.ibm.com/docs/schematics?topic=schematics-manage-lifecycle#destroy-resources).
 Removing the workspace or the instance cannot be undone.
 Make sure that you back up any data that you must keep before you start the deletion process.